The Adventures of Twizzle: Production

+A co-production between APF and Leigh's company Banty Books, Twizzle was filmed in a converted ballroom at Islet Park House in Maidenhead.
+To challenge audiences' preconceptions that puppet shows favoured static cameras and flat backgrounds, the production consciously incorporated dynamic shots and three-dimensional sets.
+The marionettes were operated from a bridge several feet above the studio floor.
+During filming, the puppeteers' actions were guided by a form of video assist that involved pairing the shooting camera with a slave camera which flopped the live picture and relayed it to a nearby TV monitor.

+Crew members included art director Reg Hill and his assistant Derek Meddings, puppet operator Christine Glanville, cameraman John Read and continuity supervisor Sylvia Thamm.
+Thamm, Read and Hill later became company co-directors in APF.
+The music was devised by Leigh, Leslie Clair and Barry Gray, with Gray scoring melodies that Clair or Lee had performed on tape.
+The sound mixing was done by Grosvenor Road Studios.

 Annual

 There was a British annual brought out in 1960 by Brin Brothers Ltd, called More Twizzle Adventure Stories, "The lovable T.V. character by Roberta Leigh".
 It had 91 pages of text stories and comic style stories (18 of them with the one page introduction).
 Illustrations were by F. Woof.
 Apart from the covers and frontispiece which are in full colour, the rest of the illustrations are black and white with one other colour (red, orange, blue or green).
 The annual is printed on cheap cardboard-like paper and is now very rare although it is not sought after by collectors.